-How To Check Long Security Lines Before You Arrive At The Airport So You Don't Have To Wait
+Here's How To Check Long Security Lines Before You Get To The Airport, Because Waiting Sucks

 Flying always feels fun to me.
 Even if I'm traveling somewhere close, air travel just feels a little bit like an adventure — most of the time, anyway.
 That is, until you get to the airport and see the security line snaking around multiple times.
 Then it can feel like a nightmare.
 But thankfully, there are ways that you can check for long security lines before you arrive at the airport, so you don't have to wait.